folklabs/hernehill.org.uk/sites/all/modules/responsive_menus/styles/meanMenu/README.md

-meanMenu v2.0.2 (Drupal Responsive Menus version)
+MeanMenu v2.0.6 (Drupal Responsive Menus version)
 ===========

+Looking for a WordPress version?
+---
+Our friends over at PluginHero have just released the <a href="http://pluginhero.com/portfolio/meanmenu/">WordPress version of MeanMenu</a>.

 A menu system for converting a standard menu into a mobile/tablet responsive menu, media query independent.